raystack/optimus/docs/docs/client-guide/create-job-specifications.md

 ### Behavior
 Behavior specification might consist:
 - depends_on_past: set to true to not allow the task to run, if the previous task run has not been succeeded yet
-- catch_up: if the start date is in the past and catch_up is set to false, then the scheduler will not schedule the job since the start date.
 - retry
   - count: represents how many times it will try to retrigger the job if the job failed to run
   - delay